noahlange/gecs/README.md

 }
 ```

-An entity's component instances can be accessed via the `$` property.
+These component instances are accessed via the `$` property.

 ```ts
 import { Entity } from 'tecs';